MohamedAhmed-997/Building-a-Serverless-Image-Processing-Application-with-AWS-Lambda/README.md

 3. Download/preview to confirm resizing.

 ## 9.5 Verify DynamoDB item
+The current implementation only stores the image key and status.
 1. Console → **DynamoDB** → **Tables** → `ImagePipeline-Metadata`.
 2. **Explore table items** → You should see an item with:
     - `imageKey` = `resized/<your-original-key>`